 Follow these tips to avoid common credit card pitfalls.

-Pay off your balance every month.
+- Pay off your balance every month.
 You can avoid paying interest on your credit card purchases by paying the outstanding balance in full each monthly billing cycle.
-As long as you pay off your balance at the end of every cycle, you’ll never pay an interest charge (this may not be true for balance transfers and cash advances).
+As long as you pay off your balance at the end of every cycle, you’ll never pay an interest charge (which may not be true for balance transfers and cash advances).
 Resist the temptation to spend more than you can pay off each month, and you’ll enjoy the benefits of using a credit card without interest charges.

-Use the card for ‘needs’ not ‘wants.’
+- Use the card for needs not wants.
 A credit card should be used with discretion, since frivolous purchases can lead to debt.
-Credit cards can be used in ‘emergency’ situations, such as a mobile phone bill that is due before your next payday.
+Credit cards can be used in emergency situations, such as a mobile phone bill that is due before your next payday.
 Use the credit card as a temporary loan to yourself, and then pay back the amount as soon as possible to avoid accumulating interest charges.

-Never skip a payment.
+- Never skip a payment.
 If you have accumulated a significant credit card balance, there are ways to get out of debt.
 An important piece of credit card advice to remember is to never skip a payment.
 Pay your bill every month, even if you can only afford the minimum payment.
 Missing a payment could result in a late payment fee, a higher interest rate and a negative mark on your credit score.